siddhartha-gadgil/DeptWeb/_seminars/2026/2026-07-01-manas-bhatnagar.md

 schemes have grown to be an essential tool in the analysis of such systems.
 However, practically all existing FT schemes are catered to small data.
-We will look into a modified FT scheme that handles general data, specifically strong shocks, and prove the convergence thereof, with the a priori assumption of BV bounds.
+We will look into a modified FT scheme that handles general data, specifically strong shocks, and prove the convergence thereof, with the a priori assumption of BV bounds.

-The talk constitutes joint works with Robin Young (University of Massachusetts Amherst), Hailiang Liu (Iowa State University) and Changhui Tan (University of South Carolina).
+The talk constitutes joint works with Robin Young (University of Massachusetts Amherst), Hailiang Liu (Iowa State University) and Changhui Tan (University of South Carolina).